Mama June Reunion Show Gets Ugly: Sugar Bear Calls Shannon ‘Stupid B***h!’, Gets Violent

-Mama June’s reunion show was filled with drama and even violence, as Sugar Bear didn’t take kindly to the Mama June: From Not To Hot star’s criticisms of his parenting, Us Weekly is reporting.
+Mama June’s reunion show was filled with drama and even violence, as Sugar Bear didn’t take kindly to the Mama June: From Not To Hot star’s criticisms of his parenting, according to Us Weekly.

 If you’ve been following the story of Mama June’s weight loss on her popular WEtv show, which documents her journey from morbid obesity (at one point in her life she tipped the scales at nearly 400 pounds) down to a size 4, you know that there’s a story behind the story.